Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

+\begin{theorem} Let $Q$ be an inverse quantal frame.
+Every complete Hilbert $Q$-module is a $Q$-sheaf. \end{theorem}

-\begin{proof} Let $X$ be an arbitrary but fixed $Q$-sheaf, and let us just write $\sections$ for the Hilbert basis $\sections_X$.
-The action restricts to an action of $B$ and we shall prove that this defines a $B$-sheaf by showing that it has a Hilbert $B$-module structure with respect to which $\sections$ is a Hilbert basis.
-First, by the \emph{local inner product} will be meant the operation $\inner--^\ell:X\times X\to B$ defined by
+\begin{proof} Let $X$ be an arbitrary but fixed complete Hilbert $Q$-module, and let us just write $\sections$ for the Hilbert basis $\sections_X$.
+The action restricts to an action of the base locale $B\subset Q$ and we shall prove that this defines a $B$-sheaf by showing that it has a Hilbert $B$-module structure with respect to which $\sections$ is a Hilbert basis.
+First, by the \emph{local inner product} will be meant the operation $\inner--^\ell:X\times X\to B$ defined by \begin{eq} \inner x y^\ell = \inner x y\land e\;. \end{eq} The operation $\langle -,-\rangle^\ell$ is of course symmetric, and it preserves joins in the left variable because $\langle-,-\rangle$ does and $Q$ is a locale: